Drakes Supermarkets: Re-branding

 The majority of Drakes Supermarkets originally operated under Metcash's Foodland, IGA or Supa IGA brands.
 Other stores operated as Timesavers.

 From November 2017, Drake's Queensland Supa IGA stores were rebranded as Drakes.
 In 2019, all South Australian stores were also rebranded to remove Foodland branding and become Drakes Supermarkets.

 Drakes distribution centre

 In May 2018 Drakes Supermarkets announced the building of a new $80 million distribution centre in Adelaide's northern suburbs at Edinburgh North, ending its contract with grocery supplier Metcash in June 2019.
 Drakes already operated its own fruit and vegetable distribution centre, It's Fresh, in Pooraka and meat distribution centre at Beverley.
 The new distribution centre will not take over supplying Drakes supermarkets in South Australia until the end of September 2019, and Drakes has a new 5 year contract with Metcash for its Queensland stores.
 The official opening of the new facility was held on 26 September 2019.

-Supermarket types
+Store formats

 Drakes Supermarkets operates stores in a number of different formats.